Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 You may also be rational enough to notice parallels between infanticides involving Arthur, Henry, Herod, Lady Margaret and fertility and succession problems involving Henry, Herod and Mary.

 Somehow, infanticide keeps pushing its baby-sized scythe into birth-of-the-Tudor-dynasty narratives.
-It's as if infanticide were a dead horror-baby intent on hacking its way out of the secret womb of Tudor history.
+As if infanticide were a dead horror-baby intent on hacking its way out of the secret womb of Tudor history.

 Expect, therefore, to be deeply discomforted by what follows.